Morocco Tour

 Day 2

-After breakfast we will visit Rabat with guide.
-In the afternoon relax and wander on your own.
+Once you finish breakfast, we will visit Rabat with guide.
+Then in the afternoon you’ll have time to relax and wander on your own.
 Perhaps a visit to the art museum or history museum.

 Day 3